7pace Timetracker's integration with Azure DevOps lets you "Start Tracking" directly from a work item or backlog, see time spent, pace, and activities

 The pace at which the task is performed.
 This number is calculated by dividing the number of tracked hours by estimated effort.
 To learn more on enabling pace settings within Timetracker, click here.

-When clicked, displays the "Add Time" dialog box so you can add time directly to the work item.
+When clicked, displays the Add time dialog so you can add time directly to the work item.
 For more information, click here.

 The total time tracked for the specific work item.

-The Work Item "Start Tracking" and "Add Time" buttons
+The Work Item Start Tracking and Add Time buttons

-Once 7pace Timetracker is installed and you click on a work item in DevOps Services, you will notice that "Start Tracking" and "Add Time" buttons display (see screen shot, below) on the resulting work item details window.
+Once 7pace Timetracker is installed and you click on a work item in Azure DevOps, you'll notice that Start Tracking and Add Time buttons display (see screen shot, below) on the resulting work item Details tab.

-Clicking the "Start Tracking" button will open the 7pace Timetracker for Windows App (if you have downloaded and paired it from the "Apps" page) and also initiates tracking on the Web App for that work item.
+Clicking the Start Tracking button will start tracking on that work item in real-time.
+Tracking will also commence on the 7pace Timetracker (desktop) app for Windows or Mac (if you have downloaded and paired it from the Apps page) and also initiates tracking on the 7pace Timetracker web app (found at the top of every 7pace Timetracker page) for that work item.

-Clicking the "Add Time" button will open the Add Time dialog, with the person selector defaulting to the current user.
+Clicking the Add Time button will open the Add time dialog, with the person selector defaulting to the current user.
 The ability to select a person other than yourself from this field is based on your permissions.
 The date is set to the current date by default but can be edited; the activity type is set to the default value but can also be edited.

-The Backlog "Start Tracking" and "Add Time" Buttons
+The Backlog Start Tracking and Add Time Buttons

-In 7pace Timetracker, the “Start Tracking” and "Add Time" buttons are also available directly from any of the DevOps Server and DevOps Services Backlog pages (Backlog, Queries, Boards, etc.) in the work item context menu.
+In 7pace Timetracker, the Start Tracking and Add Time buttons are also available directly from any of the DevOps Server/Services Backlog pages (Backlog, Queries, Boards, etc.) in the work item context menu.

-From the 7pace Timetracker selection, clicking "Start Tracking" will kick off time tracking throughout Timetracker – and you will see the results of this action in the Web App, work item form, and in the downloadable Windows or Mac Apps.
+From the 7pace Timetracker menu section, clicking Start Tracking will kick off time tracking throughout the app – and you'll see the results of this in the integrated web app, work item form, and in the downloadable Windows or Mac apps.

-Clicking "Add Time" will open the Add Time dialog, with the person selector defaulting to the current user.
+Clicking Add Time will open the Add time dialog, with the person selector defaulting to the current user.
 The ability to select a person other than yourself from this field is based on your permissions.
-The date is set to the current date by default but can be edited; the activity type is set to the default value but can also be edited.
+The date is set to the current date by default but can be edited.
+The activity type is set to the default value but can also be edited.